 Solano College offers a wide variety of programs in technical fields in which a student can be certified in a year or less.
-See the listing under each major for specific information.
+See the listing under each major for specific information, or see www.solano.cc.ca.us.

 Both an Associate Degree and a Certificate of Achievement are available in the following vocational programs: